Hello Paneristi,

 Sandblasted Titanium is a finish to give the watch a more “tool-watch character”, introduced with the PAM01095 in 2020, that is shown on the picture.

-Patina (e)Steel is a matt finish to look older, introduced with the PAM01243 in 2021, that is shown on the picture.
+Patina (e)Steel is a matt finish to look older, introduced with the PAM00931 & PAM00992 in 2019, that picture shows you the PAM01243.

 Brunito (e)Steel is a PVD coating with a hand-finish to give the watch a “seasoned used look”, introduced with the PAM01347 in 2023, that is shown on the picture.